What Is the Salary of a Teacher Assistant?

 Salary by Training

 Job training requirements for teacher assistants vary by state or school system.
-Typically, minimum educational requirements include a high school diploma combined with some experience working with children.
+While some employers' minimum educational requirements may be limited to a high school diploma combined with some experience working with children, most prefer an associate's degree or two years of college, according to the BLS.
 Formal postsecondary education may increase job opportunities and possibilities for advancement.
 In addition, completion of certificate or degree programs may facilitate job placement and increase opportunities.
 Teacher assistants who have a 2-year degree or more may enjoy higher salaries than those without similar training.

 Salary by Experience

 Payscale.com reported that teacher assistants with 0-5 years of job experience had an annual salary range of $13,168-$35,807 in September 2015.
 Wages increased with experience, with earnings increasing to $14,162-$35,696 with 10-20 years of experience and $13,514-$39,093 with 20 or more years of experience.

 Teacher assistants with special education training and experience working with special needs children may command higher salaries.
 Training in English as a Second Language (ESL) may also prove beneficial for higher earnings and demand.
 Additionally, speaking a foreign language like Spanish may be beneficial in job placement and advancement.